enthusielly/100-days-of-code/log.md

 Today's Progress: somehow managed to center vertically my overlay text but lost the lovely overlay animation (gentler ease in) that was there before.

 Need to do:
+- figure out overlay text.
+I won't be putting in too much detail into my portfolio page--yet.
+- style some text colours
-bring back ease in/out animation adjust for reponsive design.
+- responsive designbring back ease in/out animation
-Style the fonts. saved for later. dont' want to get too hung up on design.

 Link to work: Tweet https://twitter.com/enthusielly/status/834238022212317185